 Figure 8 shows the capital outlay to GSDP ratio across Indian States.
-The capital outlay to GSDP ratio was highest in Tripura (9.5%) and lowest in Haryana and Punjab (0.8%).
-Table 8 shows that development expenditure (both revenue and capital) to GSDP ratio ranges from 38.5% in Arunachal Pradesh to 7.1% of GSDP in Punjab.
-The credit-deposit ratio across Indian States is plotted in Fig. 9.
-It shows that credit-deposit ratio in India ranges from 23.7 in Arunachal Pradesh to 121 in Tamil Nadu (Table 9).
-The credit given by the banks to commercial sector is highest in Maharashtra (Rs 18,212 billion) and lowest in Sikkim (Rs 14 billion) (Table 9).
+The capital outlay to GSDP ratio was highest in Tripura (9.5 per cent) and lowest in Haryana and Punjab (0.8 per cent).
+Table A2 shows that development expenditure (both revenue and capital) to GSDP ratio ranges from 38.5 per cent in Arunachal Pradesh to 7.1 per cent of GSDP in Punjab.
+The credit-deposit ratio across Indian states is plotted in figure 9.
+It shows that credit-deposit ratio in India ranges from 23.7 in Arunachal Pradesh to 121 in Tamil Nadu (Table A3).
+The credit given by the banks to commercial sector is highest in Maharashtra (Rs 18212 billion) and lowest in Sikkim (Rs 14 billion) (Table A3).